Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 ### 2024-01-10 - Brief description
 CW: worked on file_to_string to work on linux servers, changed forum display to all posts rather than recent
-HW: cleaned up code and reset forum file to have files attached to each post
+HW: cleaned up code and reset forum file to have files attached to each post, started workin gon a search function, cleaned up the code

 ## Player 2: Derek Li